prainar/peer/06-posts/README.md

 2. **Frontend Implementation**

-   - Build post creation and feed components using React and Tailwind CSS.
+   - Build a component to display only the logged-in user's posts using React and Tailwind CSS.
-   - Add form validation for post content.
-   - Connect components to backend APIs using fetch/axios.
+   - Fetch posts from the backend where the author matches the current user.
+   - Show post details: text, images, author, timestamp, etc.
-   - Display error messages and loading states for better UX.
+   - Handle loading spinners, error messages, and empty states (e.g., no posts yet).
+   - (Optional) Implement pagination or infinite scroll for large lists.

 3. **Backend Implementation**

-   - Create Flask API endpoints for `/posts` (GET, POST, DELETE).
+   - Create Flask API endpoints for `/posts` (GET) that filter posts by the logged-in user (e.g., using authentication/session info).
    - Use models (e.g., `post.py`) to interact with the database.
-   - Implement authentication and secure post management.
-   - Return appropriate responses and error codes.

-4. **Database Integration**

-   - Set up a database (e.g., SQLite or PostgreSQL) for post storage.
-   - Ensure post data is stored securely and can be retrieved/updated.
+   - Ensure each post includes necessary details (text, images, author, timestamp).
+   - (Optional) Support pagination in the API.

-5. **Testing**
+4. **Testing**
-   - Test the full post flow: create, display, delete, error handling.
+   - Test the list with multiple posts, no posts, and error scenarios.
    - Ensure the UI updates correctly based on API responses.

 ## 🧪 Bonus Challenge

 - Add an extra improvement, such as:
   - Enhanced styling for post cards.
-  - Additional validation (e.g., image upload, character limit).
+  - Pagination or infinite scroll.
+  - Real-time updates (e.g., using websockets).
-  - Improved UX flow (e.g., real-time updates, loading spinners).
+  - Improved UX flow (e.g., loading spinners, skeleton loaders).
-- Document your improvement in your own words at the end of this README.
+- Document your improvement at the end of this README.

 ## ✅ Deliverable

-A working posts module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.
+A working module that lists only the logged-in user's posts with a clean UI and functional backend, pushed to GitHub in the `/final` folder.

 ---